Access to Water · Nutrition · Energy

 This category describes partners responsible for local project implementation and strengthening the capacities of target communities.

-Strategic Field Partnership
+Strategic Field Partner

 Building relationships with local communities, managing cultural adaptation processes, providing logistical support, and optimizing regional resources.

-Agricultural Platforms and Education
+Agricultural Platforms

-Implementing Agency and Consulting
+Execution and Consulting

 Implementation of community participation programs, provision of educational training, exploration of additional funding sources, and monitoring of humanitarian impacts.